varigence/docs/bimlflex/reference-documentation/SsdtDefaultExternalFileFormat.md

 # Default External File Format

-The default External File Format SQL Statement to use
+The default External File Format SQL Statement to use.

 Notes:
 * This setting is part of the `SSDT` settings category.
 * The default value for this setting is `CREATE EXTERNAL FILE FORMAT [pipe_zip_format] WITH (
         FORMAT_TYPE = DELIMITEDTEXT,
         FORMAT_OPTIONS (